pgEdge/pgedge-docs/docs/enterprise/troubleshooting.md

 ## Public key for pgedge-release-latest.noarch.rpm is not installed; Error: GPG check FAILED

+!!! note

+    This issue was reported on OEL 10.

 When installing Enterprise Postgres packages, you will run into installation issues if your certificate is rejected:

 ```bash